ChampionAsh5357/ChampionAsh5357/tutorial/minecraft/1.16.1/basic/sounds.md

 ## <a name="soundsprovider"></a>SoundsProvider
 ---

-Because I am lazy when it comes to writing JSON files, I have writen a data generator to write sounds for me.
+Because I am lazy when it comes to writing JSON files, I have writen a data generator to create sounds for me.
 As it hasn't currently been verified as proper standard by Forge, I will not create a tutorial on it.
 You can check out the code in the GitHub however if you want to try it.

 ---
 All files are uploaded to the [GitHub](https://github.com/ChampionAsh5357/1.16.x-Minecraft-Tutorial/tree/1.16.1-32.0.70-web) under **Sounds**.